-Courses in the childhood education program fulfill requirements
+Courses in the Childhood Education program fulfill requirements

 for initial certification to teach grades 1-6.
 Students may also

-to teach an academic subject in grades 7-9, or dual certification
+certification to teach an academic subject in grades 7-9, or dual

-Dual Childhood and Special Education at the
+Dual Childhood and Students with Disabilities at the

 This program prepares candidates for initial certification in